AOEpeople/Tagging/README.md

     php bin/tagging git https://github.com/company/package.git /path/to/local/checkout --version-type=minor

 In the example above the minor version will be increased.
-For example: 0.2.5 will be increased tp 0.3.0.
+For example: 0.2.5 will be increased to 0.3.0.

 Allowed version types are:
  - major